diyscif/diyscif/scif-thesis.md

 ![View through a WEGA-i Hidden Camera Finder](images/lensfinder.jpg){height=40%}

-All these detection devices must be used in concert by trained personnel in order to guarantee a maximum detection rate of hidden surveillance devices.
+Only through a careful combination of these different tools by trained personnel can a high detection rate of covert listening devices be guaranteed.

 For an initial impression on the equipment costs for these devices see this included price table: